charlotteswebdev/PawsitiveAdoptions/README.md

 2. The coolest thing I found was a 4 thousand years old copper dagger inside a vessel;
 3. I'm doing my PhD (and going crazy due to it, that is why I want to change areas);
 4. I have 3 tattoos (one of them is of an archaeological vessel - archaeology nerd much!);
-5. I have two ferrets and a dog;
+5. I have two ferrets and a dog.
 6. I practice kickboxing,
 7. I have more than 35 published papers and a published book;
 7. I speak 3 languages, fluently (Portuguese, Spanish and English).